 The Richland Parish School Board, in order for class rankings to be determined on a uniform and consistent basis throughout the schools of Richland Parish, shall require each school to determine the student rank of each graduating class by dividing the total number of quality points earned by each student by the total number of high school credits completed to determine grade point average.
 Foreign exchange students and other non-residents shall not be counted as members of the graduating class for the purpose of class rankings.
 Beginning with students graduating in the 2016-2017 school year and thereafter, the calculation of the minimum cumulative grade point average shall utilize a five-point scale for grades earned in certain Advanced Placement courses, International Baccalaureate courses, gifted and talented courses, honors courses, articulated courses for college credit, and dual enrollment courses as approved by the Board of Regents and the State Board of Elementary and Secondary Education, which may result in a student earning a cumulative grade point average that exceeds 4.00.
-For such courses, five quality points shall be assigned to a letter grade of "A", four quality points shall be assigned to a letter grade of "C", two quality points shall be assigned to a letter grade of "F".
+For such courses, five quality points shall be assigned to a letter grade of "A", four quality points shall be assigned to a letter grade of "B", three quality points shall be assigned to a letter grade of "C", two quality points shall be assigned to a letter grade of "D", and zero quality points shall be assigned to a letter grade of "E".